dhruv-kun/pyfun/README.md

-# Simple Tools
+# Small Simple Python Scripts
-This repository contains short and simple tools for small redundant tasks.
+This repository contains short and simple scripts for small redundant tasks or just for fun.

 ## CodechefScraper
 A script which scrapes data about the problems from codechef stores data in a database.